net-cat/tandy_1000_ps2_keyboard/README.md

 ## TODO:

+In no particular order:

-* Finish implementing Print/Hold/Break keys.
+* Finish implementing Print and Break keys.
 * PS2KeyAdvanced supports other languages.
 Make that easier to configure.
+* Implement BUSY signal from Tandy.
+(The Arduino will fill the Tandy's buffer up but it will keep trying to send scancodes, which the Tandy ignores.)
-* Implement BUSY and RESET signals from Tandy.
-(Honestly, I'm probably not going to do this.
-Not using them doesn't seem to cause any problems, but I'll accept pull requests if someone else does it.)
+* Implement RESET signal from Tandy.
+(Honestly, I'm probably not going to do this, but I'll accept pull requests if someone else does it.)
+* Move Hold to a different key, figure out why it only works once.
+* Implement XT compatibility mode.
+(Send XT scancodes instead of Tandy scancodes.
+Mode will be switchable without rebooting.
+Some programs access the hardware directly and don't understand Tandy scancodes.)
+* PS/2 Typematic Repeat is a lot faster than what the Tandy can handle.